gigi8android/tableau-challenge/README.md

 ![image](https://user-images.githubusercontent.com/92906443/162130235-82dfa481-37e1-4b7a-bbb8-e1d4e9594e30.png)
 ![image](https://user-images.githubusercontent.com/92906443/162134194-1b46ab97-133e-47a5-92dd-d11cfad5cab0.png)

-* The top performing business was at station Grove St PATH due to many events were organised from May to September, i.e. after the lift of covid-19 pandemic restriction in New Jersey, to boost up local businesses.
-The popular events were New Hope Block Party, Groove on Grove, Artist & Makers Market and 90's Themed Midnight Market and many more re-opennings of the recurring events.
+* The top performing business was at station Grove St PATH due to many public events were organised from May to September, i.e. after the lift of covid-19 pandemic restriction in New Jersey, to boost up local businesses.
+The popular events were New Hope Block Party, Groove on Grove, Artist & Makers Market and 90's Themed Midnight Market and many more re-openning of the recurring events.

 <img width="954" alt="image" src="https://user-images.githubusercontent.com/92906443/162132019-15f7b795-a104-413f-b722-687c15d509ae.png">
 <img width="954" alt="image" src="https://user-images.githubusercontent.com/92906443/162131839-7a4e612b-9a7e-4615-9611-b6750b72a2c8.png">

-* Citi-Bike riders age were ranging from 18 to 93 with the peak at age 53.
-The main contribution to this peak age group was the non-scribers/casual users (total of 98,800 hired bikes) and most of them withheld their personal details when were asking about their genders.
+* Citi-Bike riders age were ranging from 18 to 93 with the common (median) at age 53.
+The main contribution to this popular age group was the non-scribers/casual users (made up the total of 98,800 hired bikes) and most of them withheld their personal details when were asking about their genders.

 ![image](https://user-images.githubusercontent.com/92906443/162130323-32a0d6db-0ea5-4127-9916-afb0e378db00.png)
 ![image](https://user-images.githubusercontent.com/92906443/162130559-07ddb731-d8b5-460c-bb0c-ec2a42fed960.png)

-* On a weekday, the busiest period was in the morning from 7am to 9am and in the everning from 5 to 7pm.
-It appeared that most people were riding bike to/from work.
-On a week-end, the pattern was very different, the peak period was from 12 to 7pm which could mean most people just using bike to ride around for their leisures.
+* On a weekday, the busiest period was in the morning, from 7am to 9am, and in the everning, from 5 to 7pm.
+It's appeared that most people were riding bike to and from work.
+On a week-end, the pattern was very different, the peak period was from 12 to 7pm, which could mean most people were just hiring the bikes to ride around for their leisures.

 ![image](https://user-images.githubusercontent.com/92906443/162134595-c40bbcae-5961-4cf9-8974-0de126e53a2d.png)